Pediatric Speech Therapy For Tongue Thrust

 What Is Tongue Thrust?

-Tongue thrust occurs when your child’s tongue is pushed (or “thrusted”) against the lips in order to create a seal with their mouth.
+Children with tongue thrust have tongues that push (or “thrust”) against their lips in order to create a seal with their mouth.

-The purpose of this seal is to help them swallow, and is fairly normal in babies, especially when they are chest fed or bottle fed, as this movement helps them feed properly.
+The purpose of this seal is to help them swallow, and is fairly normal in babies, especially if you breast/chest or bottle feed them.

 In most children, as they grow older and their feeding habits change, this generally stops.

-If tongue thrust continues past age four, it can lead to issues including overbite and other tooth alignment issues, as well as issues related to speech development.
+If tongue thrust continues past age four, it can lead to certain conditions, including overbite and other tooth alignment challenges, as well as complications related to speech development.

 What Causes Tongue Thrust?